manudefrutosvila/manudefrutosvila/README.md

   </a>
 </p>

-- 🧑‍💻 I'm a passionate Software Engineer focused in Frontend Web development, Mobile and Devops.
+- 🧑‍💻 I'm a passionate Software Engineer focused in Frontend Web development, Mobile and Devops
+- 🔭 I have experience since 2004!
 - ❤️ W3C standards lover.
 Javascript, HTML, CSS, SVG.
 - 📍 Based in Valencia, Spain.
-But all around the world in my camper van 🚐
+But all around the world from my camper van 🚐
 - 📚 Always in continuous learning...
 - ⚡ Fun fact: I am a 🦉 night owl, but I don't like 🌙 dark mode
 - 🌈 He/him